Kraigie/nostrum/docs/static/Intro.md

  application some of your events will be consumed.
 Defaults to `false`.
  - `log_full_events` - This will log the full payload received over the websocket.
  This is included primarily for debugging and testing purposes.
 Defaults to `false`.
+ - `custom_consumer` - For use when creating custom consumer processes.
+This disables all caching done internally, in lieu of sending dispatch events to the processes you specify.
+For more information see [creating custom consumers](consumers.html).
+ Defaults to `false`.

 By default, Nostrum logs a lot of data using `Logger`.
 If you want to ignore Logger debug data, include the following: